Utah Commercial Solar Power — What Most Installers Won’t Tell You

-Did you know that if you own your office building, you can write-off 100% of the cost of commercial solar within 1 year, saving you dozens of thousands of dollars in operating costs over the next 25 years?
+Did you know that if you own your office building, you can write off 100 percent of the cost of commercial solar within one year, saving you dozens of thousands of dollars in operating costs over the next 25 years?

 And that’s just the beginning.